top of page

 Logo_Bilingual_stacked_colour.png

-Read the full 2022 Canadian City Parks Report online here or download a PDF version here
+Read the full 2023 Canadian City Parks Report online here or download the PDF summary here.

-Find the specific city profile Parks Report for Toronto 2022 here.
+Find the specific Toronto city profile Parks Report for 2023 here.

 Check Out What's Happening In Our Community